nimrodpar/ProgramAnalysisGlossary/README.md

 `x = nothing` means that x is not initialized so we don’t have any valid possible value for it.
 Another notation for this is `x = ⟂` (also called ‘bottom’).

-Note: some analysis treat uninitialized variables as having *all possible values* (since this may be the case for some languages like C), which is usually denoted as `x = ⟙` (also called “top”)
+Note: some analysis treat uninitialized variables as having *all possible values* (since this may be the case for some languages like C), which is usually denoted as `x = ⟙` (also called “top”).

 <p align="center">
   <img src="https://github.com/nimrodpar/ProgramAnalysisGlossary/blob/main/Slides/5.png" width='80%'/>